IPSN2024/GPRS/README.md

 #### 2.3.1 Performance on Various Soils.

 We collect RSS measurements from two distinct soil types characterized by varying levels of soil moisture: 7.10% and 11.20%.
-In each monitored area with the specified monitored size, the pixel size of the monitored area is fixed at 1𝑐𝑚.
+In each monitored area with the specified monitored size, the pixel size of the monitored area is fixed at 1𝑐𝑚.

 <div align=center><img src="Results/Different_Soils.png" width="30%"></div>